ampartridge/itbs_2018/index.md

 Cardiff University Brain Research Imaging Centre (CUBRIC) is organising a free one-day Introduction to Brain Stimulation workshop on October 5th 2018.

+The workshop is focussed on non-invasive human brain stimulation techniques - transcranial magnetic stimulation and transcranial electrical stimulation.

-No previous experience with brain stimulation techniques is required to attend and the workshop is open to Cardiff University postgraduates and staff from PSYCH, MEDIC, BIOSI & HCARE.
+No previous experience with brain stimulation techniques is required to attend and the workshop is open to Cardiff University postgraduates and staff from PSYCH, MEDIC, BIOSI & HCARE schools.

 ## Schedule

+You can find the final schedule [here]()

 ## Location and registration